Various scenarios can prompt the cancellation of a residence application. Please read the following information carefully.

 You have not paid your $350 deposit by the deposit due date stated on the Room Assignment

 Without a deposit to hold the space, your application will be cancelled and your room will be given to the next person on the wait list.
 If you have paid via online banking, PayMyTuition or Plastiq there may be a delay in your funds reaching your student account.
-Please contact our office at email@example.com with a confirmation of payment receipt to avoid cancellation.
+Please contact our office at firstname.lastname@example.org with a receipt of payment, for confirmation, to avoid cancellation.

 You have accepted your Room Assignment by paying your deposit, but you have not checked in